LRMVERD/Shallow-Machine-Learning-for-Archaeological-Geophysics/README.md

    ```
    mamba env create -f environment.yml
    ```
    An environment is created, in which Python, napari and all other packages necessary to run the Jupyter notebook are installed.
 This environment is called ‘my_environment’.
-If you want another name for the environment, first change the name in the first line of the `environment.yml` file.
+If you would like another name for the environment, first change the name in the first line of the `environment.yml` file.
 To activate the environment, type:
    ```
    mamba activate my_environment
    ```